puppetlabs/puppetdb/documentation/api/query/v4/upgrading-from-v3.markdown

 * (2.2.0) We have added the regexp array match operator `~>` for querying fact paths on the `fact-contents` or `fact-paths endpoints`.
 This is documented with the other [operators](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/operators.html#regexp-array-match).
-  An example of usage is given at the bottom of the subquery-examples page linked just above.
+  An example of usage is given at the bottom of the [subquery examples page](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/operators.html#subquery-examples).

 * (3.0) We have added the `group_by` and `function` operators, as well as support for the `count` function.
 For more information, see the [operators documentation](https://docs.puppetlabs.com/puppetdb/master/api/query/v4/operators.html#function).